sillsdevarchive/vimod-pub/readMe.txt

 Vimod Pub
 Various Inputs Mutiple Output Digital Publishing a toolchain
-(Ian's prototyping, transformation, testing and publishing invirionment)
+(Ian's prototyping, transformation, testing and publishing envirionment)

 This is a set of (XP, Win7) files that can fairly quickly create various publishing outputs from one source.